Tool: XSD (xml schema)

 > doesn't belong.

 "Ten seconds?
 You rigged this test Layarion" no, if anything, an error that can't be spotted in an instant is a problem.
 Experienced coders make mistakes so often that it's expected.
 Not only that, but they're hard to spot.
-Anyone who thinks taking extra steps to prevent, stop, or spot mistakes either has code that isn't meant to ever be used, or hasn't noticed that they have any.
-Possibly causing all sorts of subtle things in-game.
+Anyone who thinks taking extra steps to prevent, stop, or spot mistakes is a waste of time - either has code that isn't meant to ever be used, or hasn't noticed the ones they do have; causing all sorts of subtle problems.

 I've had this mod for years, and only recently made this XSD.
 Who knows what kind of silent havoc that